 Toddy vs Filtron vs Oxo – The Best Full Immersion Cold Brew Coffee Makers

-If you’re interested in buying a large batch cold brew coffee maker, you might find yourself looking at a fairly small pool of options.
-The big names on the market are Oxo, Filtron, and Toddy.
-For all of them, it comes down to features, price, and overall function.
-So, let’s take a look at the differences between the three.
-You can skip to the second half of the article for the comparison.
+If you’re interested in buying a large batch cold brew coffee maker, you’ll find yourself choosing among a focused pool of proven options.
+The leading names on the market are Oxo, Filtron, and Toddy.
+For all three, the decision comes down to build quality, capacity, price point, and overall brewing function.
+So, let’s examine the key differences between these systems.
+You can skip to the second half of the article for the detailed comparison.

 Pouring Cold Brew Coffee in Glass